Last Updated in June 2022

 Assistant Professor in Politics (Political Methodology), King's College London

-"The Social Bureaucrat: How Social Proximity among Bureaucrats Affects Local Governance" Under review.
+"The Social Bureaucrat: How Social Proximity among Bureaucrats Affects Local Governance" Revise & Resubmit, American Journal of Political Science.

 Paper | Award Citation